connor-mcnaboe/Web-Calculator/README.md

 python3 setup.py
 ```

-If you wish to create a virtual environment from which you will run the application, change your directory to WebClac/and run:
+If you wish to create a virtual environment from which you will run the application, change your directory to Web-Calculator/ and run:

 ```